The Charming Monster, Francoise Sagan

 Polperro is a town full of characters and you can still meet people whose families go back generations.
 One woman I met on one of my many visits told me she is related to the apothecary and surgeon Jonathan Couch,who produced the great work The History of the Fishes of the British Isles.
 She is also related to the writer and academic Arthur Quiller-Couch (Daphne du Maurier’s friend and mentor) as well as some of the better-known smuggling families.
 ‘Doctors, writers, murderers, smugglers, I’ve got the lot,’ she told me.
 Recently she discovered that her life-long friend, who lives in nearby Looe, is also a relation.
 ‘Everyone’s related to everyone else around here’, she said.
 ‘It’s amazing we don’t have webbed feet!’

-Cobbles is situated in The Warren, a cluster of ancient cottages up a steep street that rises from the harbour and straggles towards the coastal path in the direction of Looe.
+Cobbles is situated in The Warren, a cluster of ancient cottages lining a steep street that rises from the harbour and straggles towards the coastal path in the direction of Looe.
 It’s an 18th century three-story fisherman’s cottage built smack against therock of the craggy cliff and was the writer Hugh Walpole’s ‘dream place’.
 He wrote an astonishing six novels here between 1914 and 1921.
 Although his literary reputation has not lasted the distance, in his day Henry James believed Walpole to be one of the finest upcoming British authors.
 A friend of his fondly described him as a man about London, seeming to be at everywhere at once, then disappearing for months on end.
 Cobbles is where he would come to write, incorporating descriptions of this place he held dear, its ‘fishing-boats stealing out in the saffron-colour light from the little Polperro harbour’.

 Walpole was one of a number of people distinguished in the world of the arts who came to reside in or visit the Polperro community from the nineteenth century.
 In the thirties until well into the 1970s, the village became something of an alternative secret hangout, favoured by jazz musicians, actors and singers.
 Dave, my informant and friend, grew up in Polperro and remembered seeing film stars Robert Donat (The 39 Steps, Goodbye Mr Chips), Margaret Lockwood (The Lady Vanishes), Rita Tushingham (Doctor Zhivago), Stuart Granger (Gainsborough melodramas) and James Kenny (Captain Horatio Hornblower, Sherlock Holmes) about the place.
 Most used to drink at the Three Pilchards.
-They liked it because they were well accepted by the locals who let them have their privacy.
-As a boy in the 1950s he recalled seeing a male couple caressing on therocks at the entrance to the harbour.
+They liked Polperro because they were well accepted by the locals who let them have their privacy.
+As a boy in the 1950s Dave recalled seeing a male couple caressing on the rocks at the entrance to the harbour.
 ‘I thought they were wrestling at the time’, he said with a grin.

 An article about Vita’s ‘Lost Poem’ recently discovered by a scholar during conservation work at her Sissinghurst home.